GeminiDRSoftware/DRAGONS/geminidr/interactive/INTERACTIVE.md

 # Interactive Tools

+#This is in flux while I rewrite it on fit_1D as the backend fitter

 This is a guide to the interactive APIs and how to use them in the primitives in the recipe system.
 These tools depend on bokeh and spin up an embedded webserver to provide the